 Scientific equipment

-The SAPHIR Millennium Institute develops cutting-edge scientific instrumentation for experimental particle physics.
-Our work focuses on the design, prototyping, validation, and integration of specialized hardware intended to operate under the extreme conditions of radiation, temperature, and event rate characteristic of CERN’s Large Hadron Collider (LHC).
+The SAPHIR Millennium Institute develops cutting-edge scientific instrumentation for experimental particle physics, advanced radiation detection, and the development of applied technologies for major international scientific infrastructures.
+Our work encompasses the design, prototyping, validation, and integration of specialized hardware capable of operating under extreme conditions of radiation, temperature, and high event rates—characteristics of experiments at the Large Hadron Collider (LHC) at CERN.

 Hardware 2 Saphir Millennium Institute